 Australian and German shepherds are great working dogs and are even known as the cowboy dogs.
 They love being given something to do, such as guiding children, running, or even hiking with their own pack.
 They are highly active and always need something to do.

 Aussies need their energy channeled through constructive training.
-Once trained, they are great off leash running and hiking partners because of their need for work and their instinct to herd.
-They are also a very striking dog with their piercing gaze and colorful, silky coats.
+Once trained, they are great off-leash running and hiking partners because of their need for work and their instinct to herd.
+They are also very striking dogs with their piercing gaze and colorful, silky coats.

-Huskies are the best dog to hike within the winter time.
+Huskies are the best dog to hike in the wintertime.
 They are another working dog that loves pleasing their owner.
 They were bred to run and pull some weight, so they make great trail running partners who can hold their own luggage.

 Siberian Huskies are a pack animal.
 Therefore they love participating in activities with their family or other dogs.
 Between their need for a good run and to join in activities, these dogs are great off-leash hiking dogs.
 However, they do not do well in extreme heat.
 You wouldn’t be able to take them on the trail on hot days.
 In addition, remember to always check your dog’s health before taking long trips!

-Pointers were made to work long days in the fields making them great all day hikers.
-They are happy to embark on any adventure with the owners including water sports and running.
-These dogs need an active owner to enjoy in plenty of outdoor activities or else they can become destructive.
+Pointers were made to work long days in the fields making them great all-day hikers.
+They are happy to embark on an adventure with the owners including water sports and running.
+These dogs need an active owner to enjoy plenty of outdoor activities or else they can become destructive.

 German Shorthaired Pointers create a really strong bond with their families.
 With proper training and plenty of exercises, they make great off-leash hiking partners.
 They are also pretty outgoing with early socialization, making them great with strangers and other pets.